drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-The strategy was chosen to eliminate a possible source of variability in classifier performance: if computing separate bias functions for each consonant or for each consonant token, there would be potentially different numbers of trials being averaged \add{when computing the bias function}
-for the different consonants / tokens.
+The strategy was chosen to eliminate a possible source of variability in classifier performance: if computing separate bias functions for each consonant or for each consonant token, there would be potentially different numbers of trials being averaged when computing the bias function for the different consonants / tokens.
 This could lead to different SNRs for the DSS components of different consonants, in a way that might